-- D. Operational Requirements.
-A permittee operating a waste rock stockpile shall operate the stockpile pursuant to the following requirements. - (1) The stockpile shall remain within the area identified in the discharge permit. - (2) The perimeter of the stockpile and the solution collection system facilities shall be inspected monthly. - (3) Evidence of mass instability in the stockpile that could potentially result in a slope failure that may result in an unauthorized discharge shall be reported to the department as soon as possible, but not later than 24 hours after discovery. - (4) Any leaks or spills of leachate outside the waste rock stockpile and any associated containment system shall be recorded and reported pursuant to 20.6.2.1203 NMAC. - (5) If seeps occur at the toe or downgradient of the stockpiles, they shall be monitored on a monthly basis and an estimate of the seep flow rate shall be made.
-Records of the seep inspections and flow rates shall be maintained and included in the site monitoring reports. - (6) The monthly volume of fluid generated within the solution collection system shall be determined using flow meters installed in accordance with this section and Paragraph (5) of Subsection C of 20.6.7.17 NMAC.
-(8/17 draft) - (7) The monthly volume of fluid generated within the solution collection system shall be recorded, maintained, and included in the site monitoring reports.
-(8/17 draft)
+- D. Operational requirements.
+A permittee operating a waste rock stockpile shall operate the stockpile pursuant to the following requirements. - (1) The stockpile shall remain within the area identified in the approved design plan required in Paragraph (1) of Subsection B of 20.6.7.21 NMAC. - (2) The perimeter of the stockpile and the solution collection system facilities shall be inspected monthly. - (3) Any evidence of mass instability in the stockpile that could potentially result in a slope failure that may result in an unauthorized discharge shall be reported to the department as soon as possible, but not later than 24 hours after discovery and corrected pursuant to Subsection I of Section 20.6.7.30 NMAC. - (4) Any leaks or spills of leachate outside the waste rock stockpile and any associated containment system shall be recorded and reported pursuant to 20.6.2.1203 NMAC. - (5) If seeps occur, they shall be monitored on a monthly basis and an estimate of the seep flow rate shall be made.
+Monthly records of the seep inspections and flow rates shall be maintained and included in the site monitoring reports. - (6) Interceptor system collection rates shall be determined using flow meters installed in accordance with Paragraph (5) of Subsection C of 20.6.7.17 NMAC. - (7) The placement of waste rock shall be in accordance with an operating plan that describes the sequencing of waste rock deposition on an annual basis, operation of seepage collection systems, operation of interceptor systems, operation of systems to return water to the concentrator or other locations as appropriate, and any other water management features. - (8) If an interceptor system to maintain capture of ground water impacted by a waste rock stockpile exists, the permittee shall submit an interceptor system monitoring and evaluation report pursuant to 20.6.7.29 NMAC.